Sole source awards

 Responsibilities

-- Contracting Officers: Must evaluate SDVOSB sole source eligibility, verify certification status, ensure price reasonableness, and document decisions.
+- Contracting Officers: Must follow the order of consideration, verify eligibility, ensure compliance with value thresholds, check certification status, and document decisions.
 Must also be aware of SBA’s appeal rights.

-- Contractors: SDVOSBs must be certified by SBA or have a pending application (if submitted by 12/31/2023), demonstrate responsibility, and offer fair and reasonable pricing.
+- Contractors (SDVOSBs): Must be SBA-certified (or have a pending application if submitted by 12/31/2023), demonstrate responsibility, and offer fair and reasonable pricing.

-- Agencies: Must ensure compliance with SDVOSB program requirements and respond to SBA appeals as necessary.
+- Agencies: Must ensure oversight of compliance and respond to SBA appeals as necessary.

 Practical Implications